 • Teams don’t trust the data and work around the system

-• Adoption fades after launch and never fully recovers
+• Adoption and revenue impact fades after launch and never reaches original projections

 • A system technically works, but the original business problem was never solved